 7. KNOW WHEN TO DIRECT MESSAGE: Nothing irks me more than a long personal conversation on the public feed.
 Like I said above, a few Tweets back and forth are appropriate and expected.
 (I absolutely do this.)
 But an endless back and forth is unnecessary.
 If you have that much to talk about, take it to the Direct Message function or exchange email addresses.

 8. KNOW WHEN NOT TO DIRECT MESSAGE: Do NOT auto-DM the people who follow you with seemingly friendly notes like, “Thanks for the follow.
 I hope you enjoy my tweets and let’s connect on Facebook.”
 I suppose people who do this think it makes Twitter more personal.
 It doesn’t.
-It makes you look like an automaton.
-Authentically interacting makes Twitter more personal (responding to general questions, RTing someone’s Tweet).
+Authentically interacting makes Twitter more personal (responding to general questions, RTing someone’s tweet).

 9. BIO AND PHOTO: Speaking of spambots, make sure to fill out your bio as thoroughly as possible.
 Upload a picture.
 Most people avoid following the eggs.

 10. KEEP YOUR HANDLE (Twitter name) SHORT AND CLOSE TO YOUR NAME: LISTEN TO ME–keep your handle short and don’t make it cutesy.
 When people RT your link, your handle counts against the 140-character allotment.
-And if you want a certain Tweet RTed, you always want to keep it well under 140 anyway.
+And if you want a certain tweet RTed, you always want to keep it well under 140 anyway.
 (Your handle, the RTer’s handle, plus the actual link count against the 140.)
 Therefore, if your handle is anything like @NinaIsaWriterPleaseLoveHer, then you’re never getting retweeted.
 It’s never too late to change your handle.
-Announce the change a few times when you’re on Twitter and people will catch on.
+Go to the help section on Twitter.
+The name change directions are there.
 You won’t lose followers.
-SIDE NOTE: I think writers (aspiring and published) should use their real names.
+WHY NO CUTESY NAMES?
+I think writers (aspiring and published) should use their real names.
 Names like @writergirl or @lovestowrite are generic and forgettable.
 Be YOU, not your blog’s name, or the name of your interests.

 That’s all I have!
 I hope it helps you maximize your relationship with Twitter.